atpar/ap-monorepo/packages/ap-contracts/README.md

 ### AssetIssuer
 An asset can be issued from a co-signed order (order which is signed by the maker and taker) via the Asset Issuer.
 The Asset Issuer verifies the provided signatures and initiates the issuance by passing the terms and the ownership to the Asset Actor.

-### Tokenization Module (ClaimsToken)
+### Tokenization Module (Funds Distribution Token)
-Every beneficiary in ACTUS Protocol can be tokenized by updating the beneficiary address in the Ownership Registry with the address of a new instance of the ClaimsToken contract.
-The Payment Router automatically routes future payments to the corresponding ClaimsToken contract.
-The ClaimsToken contract handles the distribution of incoming funds to all ClaimsToken holders. (see [EIP-1843](https://github.com/ethereum/EIPs/issues/1843) for more information)
+Every beneficiary in ACTUS Protocol can be tokenized by updating the beneficiary address in the Ownership Registry with the address of a new instance of the FDT contract.
+The Payment Router automatically routes future payments to the corresponding FDT contract.
+The FDT contract handles the distribution of incoming funds to all FD-Token holders. (see [EIP-2222](https://github.com/atpar/funds-distribution-token) for more information)

 ## Development